python/cpython/Doc/c-api/init.rst

    any existing exception or set an exception.
 A :term:`thread state` will be active every time the tracer function is called.

-   The :term:`thread state` must be active when calling this function.
+   There must be an :term:`attached thread state` when calling this function.

 .. versionadded:: 3.13